TZstatsADS/fall2022-project2-group6/README.md

 + **Contribution statement**: ([default](doc/a_note_on_contributions.md))
-+Saumya Pandey worked on Restaurant Inspections and Air Quality, Introduction +Saumya Pandey and Ying Gao worked on Beach Water Quality and COVID statistics +Saumya Pandey came up with the design plan (ideas, analysis, etc.)
+Saumya Pandey worked on Restaurant Inspections and Air Quality, Introduction.
+Saumya Pandey and Ying Gao worked on Beach Water Quality and COVID statistics
-+Saumya Pandey presented the project.
+Saumya Pandey came up with the design plan (ideas, analysis, etc.).
+Saumya Pandey and Ying Gao prepared the presentation.
+Saumya Pandey presented the project.
+Saumya Pandey, Ying Gao and Nicolas Baker participated in group discussions.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.